cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-context-history.md

 ## V1

 covid19.ca.gov was launched in March 2020 when the first Stay Home Order was announced.
-The design was largely based on the design of alpha.ca.gov].
+The design was largely based on the design of alpha.ca.gov.

 ![Screeshot of V1 homepage](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/website-design-01.png)